deepskystacker/DSS/Installers/README.txt

 48. Bug fix: Units on the Processing pane's Luminance tab were displayed incorrectly as Å° instead of °.

-49. Bug fix: Opening a filelist by double-clicking was broken by the updates for number 36.
+49. Bug fix: Deadlock in DSSLive when stacking FITS files because CFITSReader::Read() didn't issue an End2() call to match the Start2() call.

-50. Bug fix: Deadlock in DSSLive when stacking FITS files because CFITSReader::Read() didn't issue an End2() call to match the Start2() call.
+50. Bug fix: Null pointer error passed to XYSeries::append() by ChartTab.cpp.
+Some code tidyups as well.

 Welcome to DeepSkyStacker 5.1.3
 ===============================